Services Contacts Free Consultation via WhatsApp

 We can help recover lost documents!
 We determine which archive/registry holds the record, obtain a duplicate on your behalf, arrange apostille/legalization if needed, and deliver the document to you.

-An apostille is a single seal from the competent authority, which is sufficient for Hague Convention countries (Germany, Spain, the USA and over 120 other countries).
-Consular legalization is a multi-stage process (Ministry of Justice → Ministry of Foreign Affairs → Consulate of the destination country) required for countries that have not joined the Convention (UAE, China, Qatar and others).
+An apostille is a single seal from the competent authority, which is sufficient for Hague Convention countries (Germany, Spain, the USA and 129 countries).
+Consular legalization is a multi-stage process (Ministry of Justice → Ministry of Foreign Affairs → Consulate of the destination country) required for countries that have not joined the Convention (UAE, Egypt, Qatar, Iraq, Iran and others).
 Consular legalization takes longer and is more expensive.

 It depends on the destination country where you intend to use the document.
 If the country has joined the Hague Convention, you need an apostille.
 If not, consular legalization is required.
 The choice depends not on the document type, but on the destination country.
 Contact us — we will determine free of charge which form of legalization you need.